 - When the beef is cooked, slice it against the grain to desired thickness, and put it back into the slow cooker with the juices.

-- Preheat oven to 350 degrees F. Slice rolls and top with Swiss cheese.
+- Preheat oven to 350 degrees Fahrenheit.
+Slice rolls and top with Swiss cheese.
 Toast in the oven until the rolls are crispy and the cheese is melted.

-- Place the meet on the rolls and serve with the juices on the side for dipping.
+- Place the meat on the rolls and serve with the juices on the side for dipping.

 - This usually makes enough beef for a second meal, and the leftovers freeze really well.